AriFordsham/GHCWiki/newcomers.md

   ```

 >
-> Note: replace `git://` by `http://` in the comments above if you're behing a firewall blocking port 9418
+> Note: replace `git://` by `http://` in the instructions above if you're behing a firewall blocking port 9418

 >
 > If your machine has all the prerequisites, this might just work.
 Expect it all to take roughly an hour.